 Apparently there is a trail that goes around the side of Cerro Uchumachi.
 However, another local we met in town told us that the easiest way to get there is by walking the road.
 We walked to the edge of Coroico, taking the road that goes directly by Hotel Don Quijote.
-After walking down the road for a short while, you’ll come to a sign next to a small building on the left.
+After walking down the road for a short while, we came to a sign next to a small building on the left.
 It lies at kilometer marker 52.6.
 The sign is old and barely legible, but it points the way to the Coroico Cascadas and to Vagantes.

 The Hike to the First Waterfall

 It was eerily foggy, and the road was muddy and wet.
 But, the misty morning air felt cool and refreshing.
 We walked down a quiet stretch of road before coming to a small town.
 It was very quiet as locals went about their daily business.
 The only sounds we could hear were dogs barking and distant music coming from a few homes.
 The occasional combi driver would come by, asking us if we wanted a ride to the cascadas.